blushint/SQL_TradingCalc/README.md

-## SQL-Centric Backtesting and Feature Engineering
+SQL-Centric Backtesting & Feature Engineering (Vietnam Stock Market) Overview

-This project demonstrates how SQL Server can be used as the primary engine for financial data processing, feature engineering, and backtesting of trading strategies.
-It focuses on building a complete analytical pipeline for Vietnamese stock market data and benchmarking its performance against Python-based workflows.
+This project builds a SQL-first pipeline for financial data processing, feature engineering, and backtesting of trading strategies on Vietnamese stocks.
+It demonstrates how far SQL Server can go for analytics typically handled in Python, and benchmarks SQL workflows against equivalent Python implementations.

-## Overview

-The system handles around 160,000 historical records from 30 listed companies.
+The system processes ~160,000 historical records from 30 listed companies (daily OHLCV).
+Technical indicators are computed directly in SQL using CTEs and window functions; backtesting is executed via stored procedures with run-level logging for analysis.

-It uses structured SQL techniques such as CTEs, window functions, and stored procedures to extract, transform, and compute technical indicators directly inside the database.
-The main goal is to evaluate whether a SQL-first architecture can deliver comparable speed and scalability to Python pipelines for quantitative research and backtesting.
+Objectives

+Implement end-to-end feature engineering and backtesting directly in SQL Server

+Compare performance and maintainability of SQL workflows against Python pipelines

+Provide a BI-ready schema for downstream analytics and dashboards

+Ensure auditability and reproducibility of all transformation steps inside the database

+Dataset

+Data consists of historical daily OHLCV for ~30 Vietnamese tickers.
+The repository does not include raw market data due to licensing constraints.
+You can load your own data (CSV or staging tables) into the provided schema before running feature generation and backtests.

 Repository Structure
-createDatabase.sql        – defines the core schema and base tables
-bilayer.sql               – builds the BI star schema (DimDate, DimTicker, DimFeature, FactMarket, FactBacktest)
-backtestProcedure.sql     – includes stored procedures for running strategies and logging performance results
+createDatabase.sql        -- Core schema and base tables (tickers, calendar, OHLCV, reference) bilayer.sql               -- BI star schema (DimDate, DimTicker, DimFeature, FactMarket, FactBacktest) backtestProcedure.sql     -- Stored procedures for strategy runs and result logging README.md                 -- Project documentation

-## Key Features

-Fully SQL-based implementation of feature generation, including indicators such as SMA, EMA, MACD, RSI, Bollinger Bands, ATR, OBV, and CMF.

-Comparative benchmarking between SQL and Python to assess execution time, logical reads, and resource usage.

-Backtesting procedures that simulate trading strategies and store run-level outputs for analysis.

-BI-friendly schema design that integrates smoothly with Power BI or other visualization tools.

-## How to Use
+How to Run

-Create a SQL Server database.
+Create a SQL Server database and connect with a user that can create objects.

-Run createDatabase.sql to create base tables.
+Execute createDatabase.sql to create core tables and reference objects.

-Load historical OHLCV data into the tables.
+Load historical OHLCV data into the core tables.

-Run backtestProcedure.sql to enable the backtesting module.

-Run bilayer.sql to generate the BI schema.
+Execute bilayer.sql to build BI dimensions and fact tables.

+Execute backtestProcedure.sql to enable strategy execution and logging.

-(Optional) Connect Power BI or another BI tool to visualize the results.
+(Optional) Connect Power BI/Tableau to the BI layer (FactMarket, FactBacktest) for reporting.

-### Example Use Cases

-Build a reproducible, SQL-native backtesting framework.

-Measure SQL performance versus Python in real-world data pipelines.

-Automate feature updates and backtest runs for trading analytics.

-Integrate structured financial data into enterprise BI systems.
+Technologies Used

+SQL Server (CTEs, window functions, stored procedures)

+Python (benchmark notebooks/pipelines for comparison, optional)

+BI tools (Power BI/Tableau) for visualization on top of the BI schema

-### Results and Findings
+Results and Findings

-Testing showed that SQL performs efficiently for most window-based calculations such as moving averages (SMA, EMA), volatility indicators, and range-based aggregations.
+SQL performs efficiently for window-based calculations (e.g., SMA/EMA, volatility metrics, rolling aggregates) and works well for indicator feature engineering using window functions.

-However, recursive or iterative computations—such as MACD signal lines or multi-step backtesting logic—take longer to execute in SQL compared to Python due to their procedural nature.
+Recursive or iterative logic (e.g., multi-step signal construction or loop-style backtesting) generally runs slower in SQL than in Python due to procedural patterns.

-While Python pipelines offer greater flexibility for complex loops, the SQL approach provides strong traceability, consistency, and transparency.
+SQL offers strong traceability and determinism: every step is auditable within the database, which benefits governance, debugging, and reproducibility in enterprise settings.

+Limitations and Future Work

+Raw data is not included; users must supply their own historical OHLCV.

+Recursive procedures can be optimized further (batching in CTEs, memoization patterns).

+A hybrid orchestration (SQL for window features, Python for iterative steps) may improve overall throughput.

+Planned additions: more indicators (rolling correlations, regimes), portfolio-level backtests, and automated data ingestion.

+Acknowledgments

+I would like to sincerely thank Mr. Nguyễn An Tế for his kind guidance and support during the course of this project.
+His thoughtful advice helped me stay focused and approach each step with care and clarity.
+I am truly grateful for his time, encouragement, and the trust he placed in my efforts.

+License
+This repository is for educational and non-commercial research purposes only.
+The authors do not publish, distribute, or license any dataset.
+Use of the crawling script must comply with the source website’s terms and applicable laws.